-Having a small family is the most important thing you can do to conserve resources and protect the environment, but reducing your consumption also can be very helpful.
+Having a small family is the most important thing you can do to conserve resources and protect the environment, but reducing your consumption and changing to more sustainable kinds of consumption is also essential if we’re to address our environmental challenges.

 You can reduce your energy use by insulating your home, turning down the thermostat, washing your clothes in cooler water and reducing the amount of lighting you use.
 You may be able to install wind- or solar-power generating equipment on your premises or purchase electricity generated in an eco-friendly manner from your power company.
 Consider using rechargeable batteries.